Venyx Injury Law Logo Colorado personal injury firm lower fee

 Table Mesa Drive and Tantra Drive

 A confirmed motorcycle fatality occurred here in August 2023.
 A driver heading westbound on Table Mesa turned south onto Tantra Drive, directly in front of a rider heading eastbound.
 The rider was pronounced dead at the scene.
-This is the classic left-turn crash — the driver looked for cars, not motorcycles, and turned into a path they thought was clear.
+This is the classic left-turn crash.
+The driver looked for cars, not motorcycles, and turned into a path they thought was clear.

 28th Street and Arapahoe Avenue

-Boulder's single most dangerous intersection by crash count — 30 crashes in 2022 alone.
+Boulder's single most dangerous intersection by crash count, 30 crashes in 2022 alone.
 28th Street runs through some of the highest-traffic areas near campus and the Pearl Street corridor, and Arapahoe Avenue carries heavy east-west traffic at speeds that leave little margin for driver error.
 For riders, this intersection is a constant left-turn and failure-to-yield risk.

 Foothills Parkway and Arapahoe Avenue